EU faces struggle to bridge divide with Britain

 Barnier is also set to discuss the powers that a newly created pan-European watchdog will get in intervening in markets for trading derivatives, such as those that hedge the risk from price moves on oil, gas or other commodities.

-Britain is keen to protect its hold on this $700 trillion market, which is mainly split between London and New York.
+Britain is keen to protect its hold on this $700 trillion (451.96 trillion pounds) market, which is mainly split between London and New York.

 Osborne is worried about the influence of the Paris-based European Securities and Markets Authority over the City, which generated more than 60 billion pounds of taxes in the last financial year and accounts for 9 percent of Britain's economy.